Skeletal muscle: Arrangement of muscle fibers

 Muscle architecture refers to the arrangement of muscle fibers relative to the axis of force generation, which runs from a muscle's origin to its insertion.

 The usual arrangements are types of parallel, and types of pennate muscle.
-In parallel muscles the fascicles run parallel to the axis of force generation, but the fascicles can vary in their relationship to one another, and to their tendons.
+In parallel muscles, the fascicles run parallel to the axis of force generation, but the fascicles can vary in their relationship to one another, and to their tendons.
 These variations are seen in fusiform, strap, and convergent muscles.
 A convergent muscle has a triangular or fan-shape as the fibers converge at its insertion and are fanned out broadly at the origin.
 A less common example of a parallel muscle is a circular muscle such as the orbicularis oculi, in which the fibers are longitudinally arranged, but create a circle from origin to insertion.
 These different architectures, can cause variations in the tension that a muscle can create between its tendons.

 The fibers in pennate muscles run at an angle to the axis of force generation.
 This pennation angle reduces the effective force of any individual fiber, as it is effectively pulling off-axis.
 However, because of this angle, more fibers can be packed into the same muscle volume, increasing the physiological cross-sectional area (PCSA).
 This effect is known as fiber packing, and in terms of force generation, it more than overcomes the efficiency-loss of the off-axis orientation.
 The trade-off comes in overall speed of muscle shortening and in the total excursion.
 Overall muscle shortening speed is reduced compared to fiber shortening speed, as is the total distance of shortening.
 All of these effects scale with pennation angle; greater angles lead to greater force due to increased fiber packing and PCSA, but with greater losses in shortening speed and excursion.
 Types of pennate muscle are unipennate, bipennate, and multipennate.
 A unipennate muscle has similarly angled fibers that are on one side of a tendon.
 A bipennate muscle has fibers on two sides of a tendon.
-Multipennate muscles have fibers that are oriented at multiple angles along the force-generating axis, and this is the most general and most common architecture.
+Multipennate muscles have fibers that are oriented at multiple angles along the force-generating axis, and this is the most general and common architecture.